denadai2/marcodena.it/content/telegramlogger.md

-Title: Telegram logging handler for Python, Java, Bash
+Title: Send a Telegram notification when a script is done
 Date: 2018-01-01 10:20
 Category: Programming
+url: blog/telegram-logging-handler-for-python-java-bash/
+save_as: blog/telegram-logging-handler-for-python-java-bash/index.html

 Did you ever have a piece of code that lasted hours?
 I did (and do).
 The problem is that I am usually obsessed with the question "did it finish??".
 So, I log into my server, and I check whether the code is running.
 This had to stop.
 For this reason, [Daniele](http://disi.unitn.it/~foroni/) and myself developed a first, naive version of a Telegram logging system that alerts you whenever something happens.
 These are the use cases: